TropicalBastos/electron_screenshot/README.md

 # Electron Screenshot

 Electron/Node module for taking screenshots from the current device context.
-Simply call ```takeScreenshot``` and the return value is the base64 encoded png value of the screen.
+Simply call ```takeScreenshot``` and the returned value will be the base64 encoded png value of the screen.
 Platforms currently supported and working are:

 - Windows
 - macOS